agra-uni-bremen/libriscv/README.md

 Furthermore, a version of [riscv-tests][riscv-tests github] is included in this repository for performing minimal compliance tests.
 These tests require a [riscv-gnu-toolchain][riscv-gnu-toolchain github] as well as [GNU Make][make web].
-If these dependencies are installed (e.g. if you are using the provided Docker image), run the tests using:
+If these dependencies are installed, run the tests using:

 	$ ./riscv-tests/run.sh